apache/nifi-minifi-cpp/CONFIGURE.md

     # in minifi.properties
     nifi.content.repository.class.name=FileSystemRepository

+During startup, MiNiFi checks if the flowfiles and their respective content are in good health (corruption can rarely occur due to ungraceful shutdowns) and filters out these corrupt flowfiles.
+This can slow down startup if there is a significant number of flowfiles.
+This health check can be disabled by setting `nifi.flowfile.repository.check.health` to `false`

 The Provenance Repository can be configured with the `nifi.provenance.repository.class.name` property.
 If not specified, it uses the `ProvenanceRepository` class by default, which persists the provenance events in a RocksDB database.
 Alternatively it can be configured to use a `VolatileProvenanceRepository` that keeps the state in memory (so the state gets lost upon restart), or the `NoOpRepository` to not keep track of the provenance events.
 By default we do not keep track of the provenance data, so `NoOpRepository` is the value specified in the default minifi.properties file.

     # in minifi.properties